Join My Free Trial Lesson

-I spent a couple of months last year putting all of these items in place and created a Customized Pro Toolkit for ESL teachers that allows them to save time organizing and setting up systems to spend more time teaching <3.
+I spent a couple of months last year putting all of these items in place and created a Customized Pro Toolkit for ESL teachers (join the Library to access) that allows them to save time organizing and setting up systems to spend more time teaching <3.

 Here’s a short overview of what’s included into the toolkit: